Understanding the Science of Adolescent Learning

 These and other SAL research findings have meaningful implications for traditionally underserved students.
 As Zaretta Hammond, author and former teacher, writes in her 2014 book Culturally Responsive Teaching and the Brain, this approach to teaching and learning can “develop new cognitive skills and habits of mind that will actually increase their brainpower.
 Students with increased brainpower can accelerate their own learning, meaning they know how to learn new content and improve their weak skills on their own.”

 At this point, though, this type of information and the ongoing research provide opportunities for identifying ways to bridge the research-to-policy-to-practice gap.
 The impact of this important work depends on the three-way communication between researchers, policymakers, and practitioners, and the Alliance hopes to serve as the synaptic connection between these three constituencies.
 Policymakers and researchers can be made aware of the most pressing problems facing practitioners, and practitioners and policymakers can be made aware of the available solutions.
 By making these connections and getting the right information from and to all three constituencies, the Alliance believes strongly that it can impact teaching and learning for students, particularly young people from historically underserved communities.
 In fact, these young people may reap the greatest benefit from this work.

 To learn more about the research from Gallaudet’s center, visit here.

-This blog is part of the Alliance’s work on the potential impact the science of learning (SOL) can have on the educational experiences of secondary students.
-SOL is the interdisciplinary study of what happens in and with the brain during learning.
+This blog is part of the Alliance’s work on the potential impact the science of adolescent learning (SAL) can have on the educational experiences of secondary students.
+SAL is the interdisciplinary study of what happens in and with the brain during learning.

 Abner Oakes is director of outreach and strategic partnerships for standards, assessments, and deeper learning at the Alliance.